stripe/stripe-apps/README.md

 ## Docs

-The documentation is available at [https://stripe.com/docs/stripe-apps](https://stripe.com/docs/stripe-apps)
+The documentation is available at [https://stripe.com/docs/stripe-apps](https://stripe.com/docs/stripe-apps).

+If you are working with designers, share the [Figma library](/stripe-apps-design-library.fig) with them.

 ## Sample Apps